-The Bible is a big book— it’s actually a library of 66, 73, or 81 books (depending on the tradition)— so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
+The Bible is a big book—it’s actually a library of 66, 73, or 81 books (depending on the tradition)—so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
 Therefore, we hold many of our beliefs because we’ve been told to believe them.
 This can be a great thing, but it can also be a harmful thing.
-In the case of a “secret Rapture that will make all the Christians disappear”, it is a bad thing, that is, because the Rapture is not a thing.
+In the case of a “secret Rapture that will make all the Christians disappear,” it is a bad thing, that is because the Rapture is not a thing.

 Since the Rapture has become a part of popular Christian culture, we have many associations with the belief: people’s clothes left on the floor, cribs emptied, unmanned cars careen off the road, planes fall out of the sky, all while those left behind wonder where these people went.
 Meanwhile, Christians have been rescued from a world that is about to face a seven-year Tribulation.
 Despite how culturally popular this belief is, most Christian churches and Biblical scholars condemn Rapture theology as a distortion of Christian faith.

-The biggest problem with the Rapture is that it promotes a mentality that highly resembles a first-century church heretical belief: Gnosticism.
-The Rapture makes this world evil, and some “other” “spiritual” world, good.
+The biggest problem with the idea of the Rapture is that it promotes a mentality that highly resembles a first-century church heretical belief: Gnosticism.
+The Rapture makes this world evil, and some other “spiritual” world, good.
 The Rapture teaches a high form a Gnosticism by teaching the church to wait for some mystical, secret escape from this earth, rather than living here and making this world a better place by participating in God’s Kingdom.
 In the past, this was viewed as heresy.
 Today, it still is, it has just been popularized by fiction novels and B-movies.

 Where in Scripture is the Rapture?